FortunesFavor/Retcon/Nightblade.rst

+Name
-Name: Alice Bryce
+  Alice Bryce

+Alias
-Alias: Nightblade
+  Nightblade

+Age
-Age:  23
+  23

+Description
-Description:  Dressed in a simple Motorcycle helmet and jacket, armed with a modern carbon steel katana and a pistol
+  Dressed in a simple Motorcycle helmet and jacket, armed with a modern carbon steel katana and a pistol

 ALTER EGO
   Rapid Healing Street Samurai